esleyalexanders/fms-product-management/manage-team/manage-team-spec.md

 2. Staff can only view their own profile
 3. Franchisee admins can manage staff across locations
 4. Store managers limited to their location
+5. Pay Rate permissions:
+   - Manager: Can view and edit pay rates
+   - Staff: Can view their own pay rate only (read-only)

 ### Business Logic
 1. Deactivated staff cannot be assigned to new jobs